Thank you for contacting

 Coordination Among Government Agencies

-The IRS and Florida’s Department of Revenue stressed the importance of a consistent message.
-By aligning their rules on tax deadlines, filing and penalty relief, and payment relief, each recognized government agency hopes to reduce confusion.
-“Clarity is essential when people are trying to piece their lives back together,” one official said.
+The IRS and Florida's Department of Revenue stressed the importance of a consistent message.
+By aligning their rules on tax deadlines, filing and penalty relief, and payment relief, each agency aimed to reduce confusion for storm-affected residents and businesses trying to rebuild.

-“This comprehensive relief covers nearly every type of federal tax obligation, from quarterly payroll filings to federal income tax return deadlines,” the IRS said.
-The agency also left open the possibility of additional disaster relief if more areas are later added to the disaster list.
+The IRS indicated that the relief was designed to cover a wide range of federal tax obligations, from quarterly payroll filings to federal income tax return deadlines.
+The agency also left open the possibility of additional disaster relief if more areas were added to the disaster list.

-Florida’s Department of Revenue echoed that message.
-By extending due dates on excise tax returns, deposits, and quarterly payroll filings, the state hopes to ensure individuals and businesses won’t face penalties simply because they were cut off by hurricanes or severe storms with straight-line winds.
+Florida's Department of Revenue echoed that intent.
+By extending due dates on excise tax returns, deposits, and quarterly payroll filings, the state aimed to ensure individuals and businesses would not face penalties simply because they were cut off by storms with straight-line winds.

 Responding to Notices and Accessing Records